-Activities» Our early intervention work- Nottingham Nightstop- aims to intervene to prevent vulnerable young adults from slipping into poverty.
+Activities» Nottingham Nightstop aims to prevent vulnerable young adults from slipping into the downward spiral of homelessness and poverty.

 Success will be in the form of individual lives changed; those that overcome the root issues underpinning their problems.
 Each project will also have specific targets of success.

 Each project has a number of long term aims that will be measured through effective monitoring and evaluation.
 These include the number of clients successfully referred to rehab, the number of young people kept off the streets and thus the associated threats and the number of clients freed from debt.

 58i's long term changes are harder to demonstrate beyond the example of lives changed and the stories of those freed from a life of poverty and isolation.

 Open Homes Nottingham faces a number of risks as an organisation and our 18 page risk assessment form describes how we plan to deal with such risks (available upon request).